haasj22/cs341_Sprint3/README.md

 from that folder ("Node.JS Server Workspace/public") in order to allow us to get your changes to work with the rest of the server.
 Love, Javascript Backend Team <3

+Note: March 24, 2021
+This is a copy from sprint 2's repository.
+All branches but test main were deleted since they were irrlevent.
+Test main was renamed main.